What we do

 - placing or removing people from the DBS children’s barred list and adults’ barred list for England, Wales and Northern Ireland

 We search police records and, in relevant cases, barred list information, and then issue a DBS certificate to the applicant.
+Find out more about the DBS check process.

 We recognise that information released on DBS certificates can be extremely sensitive and personal.
 Therefore a code of practice for recipients of criminal record information has been developed to ensure that any information they get is handled fairly and used properly.